sophiehuynh/sophiehuynh.github.io/readme.txt

     any changes as I believe the contrasts for the colors I used are sufficient that any user would not have trouble with reading the text.
 I  believe the black font color on a light background, close enough to white, and the white font on a deep torquoise background provides enough contrast already.
+    Also, the W3 validator link on the website does not work for some reason, it says I do not have a website header.
+But if I manually go to the W3 validator, then it does work.